antoineMoPa/shadergif/README.md

 Shadergif is licenced under the terms of the GNU General Public License v3.0 or later.
 See LICENCE.txt for the full licence.

-# You want to code ShaderGif ?
+# You Want to Code ShaderGif ?

 ShaderGif is coded with ruby on rails with Vue.js in the frontend.